wish/eventmaster/README.md

 `consistency` attribute is configured accordingly in the `eventmaster.json` used by `eventmaster -c eventmaster.json`.

 ### Tests
 Tests can be run (using the go tool) by calling:

 ```
 $ make test
 ```

+## Adding annotations to a Grafana dashboard

+This is documented in the [documentation subdirectory](./docs/grafana)

 ## REST API